broyeztony/ford-solidity-parser/README.md

  '----------------'  '----------------'  '----------------'
 ```

+This repository is a fork of https://github.com/broyeztony/ford-lang-parser to include EVM semantics
+as an attempt to provide an alternative to https://soliditylang.org/ and https://docs.vyperlang.org/en/stable/

 # Run the unit-tests
 ```shell
 ❯ go test ./tests
 ```

 # Print the AST for a program
+Take a look at the example smart contract programs defined in `playground.ford`
-Modify the program in the file `playground.ford` and then
+Comment/Uncomment accordingly and then
 ```shell
 ❯ go run main.go
 ```